tsmoreau/docs/docs/developers/staking-integrations.md

 }).catch(e => console.log(e))
 ```

-## Withdraw TOMO
+## Withdraw TAO
-You need to wait for 48 epochs (if unvote), 30 days (if resign) to unlock your TOMO staked
+You need to wait for 48 epochs (if unvote), 30 days (if resign) to unlock your TAO staked

 #### Example
 ```javascript